operator-framework/getting-started/README.md

 {"level":"info","ts":1567613604.3995395,"logger":"kubebuilder.controller","msg":"Starting workers","controller":"memcached-controller","worker count":1}
 ```

-The following error will be faced if your cluster was unable to pull the image.
+The following error will occur if your cluster was unable to pull the image:

-**NOTE:** Just for tests purposes make the image public and setting up the cluster to allow use insecure registry. ( E.g --insecure-registry 172.30.0.0/16 )
+**NOTE:** Just for tests purposes make the image public and setting up the cluster to allow use insecure registry. ( E.g `--insecure-registry 172.30.0.0/16` )

 ```sh
 $ kubectl get pod